 Construction site workers can park freely in an area that has been designated as a construction site.
 Vehicles parking outside the construction site must comply with the conditions set out in this document.

-The main method for paid parking is via the ticketless parking meters.
-These can be found on University grounds around carparks and inside the campus hub.
+Ticketless parking meters can be found on University grounds around car parks and inside the campus hub.
 Details for this can be accessed via the University website.

 ePermits allow an electronic payment for continued use parking.
 Details for this can be accessed via the University website.
-An ePermit does not guarantee a parking space. ePermits are not transferrable.
+An ePermit does not guarantee a parking space. ePermits are not transferable.

 Visitor access to car parks 2 and 3 does not guarantee a parking space with the exception of VIP visitors example: Governor General, Premier etc.

 University parking fees are either paid daily via PAYG, Ticketless Parking Machines or 6 monthly or 12 monthly via ePermit.

 1.2 Casual parking

 Casual parking (pay daily via PAYG, at Ticketless Parking Machines or online through the University website)